 Configuring Your SMS Messages

 When setting up your welcome series, an important step is configuring the content for your SMS message.
 Unlike emails, text messages only allow you 160 characters to get your point across.
 For this reason, it's important to conserve space and be direct.
 For example, if you're offering a discount in the first message of your SMS welcome series, this is something you'll want to lead with.
+Check out this guide to learn how to use unique coupons for SMS.

 You'll also want to ensure that your call to action (CTA) link directs recipients to a relevant page on your website.
 In a welcome series, this could be the product page for a particular collection or simply a page of your "best sellers."
 Direct recipients to the page where you think they're most likely to make a purchase.